bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 ## Create an HD object from a user's xpub

-Let's add a text-input field to the webpage for the user to type in a mnemonic phrase:
+Let's add a text-input field to the webpage for the user to type in a xpub string:

 ```html
 <label for='xpub'>Extended public key: </label>